broth-eu/meteor-inspector/README.md

 $ mrt add inspector
 ```

-Furthermore, you have to invoke the inspector's ``runIfDebugging()`` method as first statement in the startup callback
+Furthermore, you have to invoke the inspector's ``runIfDebugging()`` method as first statement in a startup callback
 of your server:
 ``` javascript
 if (Meteor.isServer) {